One-Shot Coordination of First and Last Mode Transportation: Properties of Optimal Solutions and Off-line Route Elimination

 \subsection{Offline Route Elimination}

-This subsection presents the \emph{reduced route set} for the feed-in problem \eqref{eq:equivoptmodel}.
-This set is formed by pruning out routes and the corresponding optimization variables that would have a zero allocation in every optimal solution under every possible supply and demand distributions.
-We obtain this by application of the individual properties in Lemma~\ref{lem:legs} and Proposition~\ref{prop:necc-cond-opt-sol}, after eliminating the dependence on $f_r$ and $\fril$.
-We first define the reduced route set $\MbrR$, then show that any route with $f_r^*>0$ in every optimal solution to the feed-in problem~\eqref{eq:equivoptmodel} belongs to $\MbrR$.
+This subsection presents the \emph{reduced route set} for the feeding problem~\eqref{eq:equivoptmodel} for a given route set $\mathbf{R}$, which may be equal to either $\Rin$ or $\Rout$.
+In general, the feasible route-set $\Mbf{R}$ grows rapidly with the time window $T$.
+As a result, the problem size also grows accordingly.
+Thus, in what follows, we obtain a reduced route-set that is formed by pruning out routes and the corresponding optimization variables that would have a zero allocation in every optimal solution under every possible supply and demand configurations.
+We obtain this by application of the individual properties in Proposition~\ref{prop:necc-cond-opt-sol}, after eliminating the dependence on $f_r$ and $\fril$.
+We first define the reduced route set $\Mc{R}(\Mbf{R})$, and then show that every route $r$ such that $f_r^*>0$ in some optimal solution for some supply and demand configuration to the feeding problem~\eqref{eq:equivoptmodel} belongs to $\Mc{R}(\Mbf{R})$.
+We define